 Mexico's summer climate wasn't exactly what I was looking forward to when I made the decision to live here permanently.
 The promise of daily highs in the 80s during the month of November: that's what drew me in.
 However, it's summer now and the heat isn't so much something to enjoy as it is more something you want to escape.

-Luckily I’m about a mile up and it's not as warm as say Monterrey, about 40 minutes away and more than 3,500 feet lower in elevation.
+Luckily it's not as warm here as say Monterrey, about 40 minutes away and more than 3,500 feet lower in elevation.
 Even so, it still gets into the high 90s on a regular basis in Saltillo.
 Fortunately the Sierra Madre Oriental mountain range gets higher and cooler.
 So cool, in fact, that I wouldn't know it was Mexico if I didn't know better.

-The name of the city is San Antonio de Las Alazanas.
-And it snows there.
-In fact there is even a ski resort.
-The city center is right around 7,500 feet, and as you drive there the air temperature changes right along with the vegetation.
+It snows in the city of San Antonio de Las Alazanas, and there is even a ski resort there.
+The city center is right around 7,500 feet elevation.
+As you drive there from Saltillo, the air temperature changes right along with the vegetation.
 Apple orchards surround the highway.
 You can stop at the town center on a Sunday and buy some of the local apple wine.
 It's sweet and strong, and there's no label on the bottle.
 To me that means it's authentic.

 The pines are so common that they are integrated into the architecture.
 In most parts of this country cement is the primary ingredient in homes and other buildings.
 Log cabins are seated on the hillsides surrounding the Monterreal Ski Resort.

 If you're in the mood to stay more than just an afternoon, the lodging at Monterreal is outdoorsy yet comfy.
-The cabins or cabañas are rustic and reminiscent of cottages I've seen in Big Sky, Montana, and I'd bet they’re much more affordable to rent.
-A six-person lodge at Monterreal is spacious with a Jacuzzi and satellite TV, and you can expect to pay about $200 US per night.
+The cabins or cabañas are rustic and reminiscent of cottages I've seen in Big Sky, Montana, and I'd bet they are much more affordable to rent.
+A six-person lodge at Monterreal is spacious with a Jacuzzi and satellite TV, and you can expect to pay about $200 U.S. per night.
 The skiing goes for about 20 dollars an hour.

-Whether you're in this area for a couple hours or a couple weeks, it's definitely worth it to feast your eyes on the piney mountains of San Antonio, and to treat your sweat-drenched physique to some moderate temperatures that are a rare delight at this latitude.
+Whether you're in this area for a couple hours or a couple weeks, it's definitely worth it to see the piney mountains of San Antonio, and to treat your sweat-drenched physique to some moderate temperatures that are a rare delight at this latitude.